 Let me guess.
 You’re still shopping.
-Or addressing holiday cards.
-Or planning holiday menus.
+Maybe you’re addressing holiday cards.
+Perhaps planning holiday menus.
 Or all of the above.

 You’re so busy idea-ting and wrapping and cleaning you don’t have time for a decent meal.
 It is somewhere between brunch and dinner.